openstack/training-guides/doc/upstream-training/source/12-howtocontribute.rst

 - If your contribution is on behalf of a company, have your managers sign the Corporate Contributor License Agreement
+- When signing up for Foundation Membership, make sure to give the same email address you’ll use for code contributions.

+  - This will need to match your preferred email address in Gerrit.

 - http://docs.openstack.org/infra/manual/developers.html#account-setup

 Signed agreement